 How we use your personal information for Occupational Health and Wellbeing Unit purposes

-The Council provides Occupational Health and Wellbeing services to its employees and workers.
-Undertaking this work means that we must collect and use information about employees and workers who access the service and keep a records.
-Because we collect and use personal information about employees and workers we must make sure that they know what we intend to do with their information and who it may be shared with.
+The Council provides services for local communities and the people who live in them.
+Undertaking this work means that we must collect and use information about the people we provide services to and keep a record of those services.
+Because we collect and use personal information about individuals we must make sure that they know what we intend to do with their information and who it may be shared with.

 We have summarised in this privacy notice some of the key ways in which we use your personal information for Occupational Health & Wellbeing Unit purposes.
 This information should be read in conjunction with the Council’s corporate privacy notice